MBApplications/application-at-tui-cruises/README.md

 ```

 # To-Do and Improvements for Next Time
+- "responsible" data processing:
+  - handling of NaNs, duplicates and missing data
+  - conversion of all numbers into SI-units
+  - Development of meaningful physical measurement parameters (forces in N, calculation of frictional forces, etc.)
 - machine learning on vessel-features with scikit-learn
-- alternatively start the docker container
 - transfer Data to SQL-DB (respecting 3.5 normal forms)
-- convert all numbers into SI-units
-- extraction of requirements.txt using Python-venv
+- working with Python-venv in order to extract a requirements.txt-file
 - data visualization with Web-UI (Django or Dash, example: https://dash.gallery/dash-opioid-epidemic/)
-- dockerization of main.py, exposing web-UI to localhost
+- dockerization of an equivalent main.py, exposing web-UI to intranet of TUI company
 - improved branch-management and connection to Kanban-board (agiles management)
-- improved object-oriented structure (classes, subclasses, modules) and sustainable programming (markdown-description, improved commit-messages etc.)
+- improved object-oriented structure (classes, subclasses, modules) and sustainable coding (markdown-description, improved commit-messages etc.)

 # Contributions
 This project has only contributer, which is the applicant himself.